Introduction

 Beyond Technical Skills

 To succeed in today’s challenging food chain landscape, quality managers must adopt a organization” approach.
-This approach goes beyond simply meeting regulations, focusing instead on proactive problem-solving, continuous improvement, and open communication across the company (Figure 2).
+This approach goes beyond simply meeting regulations, focusing instead on proactive problem-solving, continuous , and open across the company (Figure 2).

-By staying informed about internal and external factors, managers can quickly identify and address emerging risks, fostering a and adaptable food safety culture [2].
+By staying informed about internal and external factors, managers can quickly identify and address emerging risks, fostering a resilient and adaptable [2].

 Figure 2: The Learning (Food) Organization [2]